w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ### Limitations

-- A member cannot vote with their nominated funds.
-This can be changed in the future once accounts are afforded the ability to split votes.
+- A member cannot vote (e.g. in Referenda or for Council members) with their nominated funds.
+This may be changed in the future once accounts are afforded the ability to split votes.
 - In order for a member to switch pools they must wait for the normal 28 day unbonding process.
 - A member can partially unbond the staked funds in the pool (at most 16 partial unbonds).